Experiences of Prior Obesity Medicine Trainees

 I had the pleasure and honor of being the first obesity medicine clinician track fellow in the Johns Hopkins Obesity Medicine Fellowship program.
 I knew early on in residency that my interests lie within this field.
 To connect with a patient and help address a condition they feel most vulnerable about is a rewarding experience.
 When I searched for a training program, I knew I would succeed in a collegial environment that had an abundance of research opportunities, a diverse patient population, and ample opportunities for mentorship to help guide me towards my own goals.
 The Johns Hopkins Obesity Medicine Fellowship did just that.
 The faculty at Johns Hopkins, including Drs.
 Gudzune and Rajagopal, go above and beyond to mentor their fellows and provide them support throughout training.
 As the clinician track training is just 12 months in duration, such mentorship in a short period of time is crucial and was formative in my own development as an obesity medicine specialist.
 The multidisciplinary nature of the weight management clinic provides a variety of experiences to the fellow that is second to none.
 Collaboration with specialists such as bariatric surgeons, behavioral health therapists, exercise physiologists, hepatologists, endocrinologists, and sleep medicine specialists (to name a few), further enhanced my learning and helped me become a more comprehensive physician.
 The experiences from this fellowship have been crucial to my development and to the appropriate care of my future patients.
 Furthermore, these experiences would benefit any clinician, as obesity is a chronic condition that affects all organ systems and specialties.
 For anyone considering further training within obesity medicine, I highly recommend the Johns Hopkins Obesity Medicine Fellowship.

-Currently, Dr. Bhardwaj is faculty at Johns Hopkins where he practices as an obesity medicine specialist.
+Dr. Bhardwaj is currently a gastroenterology fellow at the University of Utah.
+Prior to pursuing additional specialized training, he practiced as an obesity medicine specialist at Johns Hopkins.
 He is passionate about addressing obesity and its complications in a multidisciplinary setting.
-He utilizes his additional time to research models to personalize treatments for patients, teach residents/students principles in managing obesity and its co-morbidities, and create a clinical care pathway for patients receiving endoscopic bariatric procedures for obesity
+While at Johns Hopkins, he utilized his additional time to research models to personalize treatments for patients, teach residents/students principles in managing obesity and its co-morbidities, and create a clinical care pathway for patients receiving endoscopic bariatric procedures for obesity.

 Carolyn Bramante, MD MPH